 Keeping our heritage

-The landscaping was specifically aimed at connecting the Lyth building within the existing heritage park land of the hall, and to provide a relaxing environment for staff and students.
-The building will come to life in the Summer when the café will be able to spill out into the landscape, with tables and chairs outside on the paved area.
+The landscaping was specifically aimed at situating the Lyth building within the existing heritage parkland of the hall, and to provide a relaxing environment for staff and students.
+The building will come to life in the summer when the café will be able to spill out into the landscape, with tables and chairs outside on the paved area.
 The garden also preserves the heritage of the site, in particular reinstating the avenue of trees along the main drive from the old gates to the hall.

 - Subject area: Geography, horticulture and environment

 - Category: Learning tools and spaces